 Class 26 – Booked Hire Vehicles

 Booked hire (rideshare) vehicles (cars, station wagons and utilities) and limousines (cars and station wagons) that are not made available, at any time, for hire without a driver.
 Vehicles which are privately owned and currently registered in Class 1 or 6 and operating as rideshare vehicles must transfer to Class 26.

 For complete CTP class information, please click here.

-When does the new rideshare CTP class commence?
+When did the new rideshare CTP class commence?

-Class 26 commences on 1 October 2017 (although changes cannot be made until 3 October due to the Queen’s Birthday public holiday).
+Class 26 commenced on 1 October 2017 (although changes could not be made until 3 October 2017 due to the Queen’s Birthday public holiday).

 How do I transition to Class 26?

 - Ensure the vehicle is registered in Queensland and has a current Certificate of Inspection.

 - Contact your CTP insurer and request to move to Class 26.
 Pay the difference in CTP premium to your CTP insurer.
 Not sure who your CTP insurer is?
 Insert today’s date and your registration in our “Find the ‘at-fault’ vehicle’s CTP insurer” tool to find out.
 This is located on our homepage.

 - Apply for the booked hire driver authorisation (BHTX) with DTMR and pay the associated fee.